melli79/mathGames/Readme.md

 #.
 Write simplification, such that expressions, e.g. `Var("x")+Const(0)`, `Var("x")+Var("x")`, `Var("x")*Var("x")`, ... are simplified accordingly.

 ### Extension to vector-valued terms
 Write an `abstract template class Termn` that takes the dimension $n$ as parameter.
-Implement concrete subclasses:
+Implement concrete sub-classes:

 #. `Tuple` that takes $n$ `Term`s,
 #. `Funn1` that takes a `Termn`, an integer $0\ldots(n-1)$ and is a `Term`.

-If you implement in C++, write a wrapper class for `Term`s that handles the subtype change in the argument under assignment and frees the application programmer from handling pointers.
+If you implement in C++, write a wrapper class for `Term`s that handles the sub-type change in the argument under assignment and frees the application programmer from handling pointers.

 ### Application: integration of linear ODEs (with constant coefficients)